You can find the food

 investigation.
 We may need to contact the Company's Head Office,

 manufacturers or suppliers.
-In addition, we may also need to
+We may also need to contact

-contact colleagues in another authority where the food is
+colleagues in another authority where the food is produced.

 We will keep you updated on the progress of